 A 16th-century Flemish scholar who stood at the crossroads of emerging astronomy and ancient astrology, charting celestial omens for a fearful Europe.

-Cornelius Gemma lived in an age when the sky was both a laboratory and a scripture.
-The son of the celebrated cartographer Gemma Frisius, he inherited a world of precise instruments and cosmic curiosity.
+Cornelius Gemma observed the 1572 nova in detail, interpreting it as a dire portent in an era of religious war and plague.
+Born in 1535, the son of cartographer Gemma Frisius, he inherited a world of precise instruments and cosmic curiosity.
 As a professor of medicine at Leuven, he operated under the ancient principle that the heavens influenced earthly health and events.
-His work diligently attempted to reconcile the Ptolemaic astrological tradition with the new observational data pouring in from the revolutionary star catalogs of the era.
-Gemma was less a revolutionary than a meticulous synthesizer, known for his detailed observations of a spectacular nova in 1572, which he interpreted as a dire portent.
-In a Europe racked by religious war and plague, his pronouncements carried weight.
-He died young, likely from the very plague he studied, a Renaissance man caught between the dying world of mystic prophecy and the dawning light of empirical science.
+His work attempted to reconcile Ptolemaic astrological tradition with new observational data from revolutionary star catalogs.
+Gemma was less a revolutionary than a meticulous synthesizer.
+He died young in 1578, likely from the plague he studied, a Renaissance man caught between mystic prophecy and empirical science.

 The biggest hits of 1535